 Texture and senses matter – here the example is the field poppy, which is a fighter, but fragile and almost waif – like when compared to the more solid hybrids that we grow in the garden.
 We also need to consider how we can capture and convey not just the colour, but something of the fragility (or conversely the solidity) of the inspiration we’ve chosen.

 Fabrics – the weave and textures – help hugely.
 The better quality the colouring and the more natural the dyes, the higher the chances are that a textile will contain something of the complexity of the natural world.

-This is a small example, but here the walls, the linen blind and the silk sash tie are all tones of a very similar colour – the silk tie is also shot with gold, so a warmth and reflective quality has also been brought in.
+This is a small example, but here the walls, the linen blind and the silk sash tie are all tones of a very similar colour – the silk tie is also shot with gold, bringing in a warm and reflective quality.
 The wooden table, the floorboards, and now the bread are also welcoming and warm in their golden-ness.
-So with the blue chairs we essentially have full a colour spectrum – red/ yellow / blue, well balanced in tone and depth.
-And not only that, but the reds and yellows pick up the terracottas in the roofscapes beyond and the blue picks up the sky.
-So the colours work within and without and from one space to another.

 As we look at everyday objects in their place, notice the immediate and further environment, the relationships between them all, the depth and the nuance.
 By this we are training our eye to better understand hwo colour and th senses will work in our own interior spaces.